 810610.
 Hunger Reserve - Funds collected by churches through Cents-ability Offerings to be used to match church’s gifts to hunger agencies of their choice.
 The Hunger Action Advocate and/or Executive Council authorize disbursements from this account and approves changes to disbursement policies.

 810620.
 Peacemaking Reserve - Holding account for funds from the annual PCUSA Peacemaking Offering (1/2 of the annual offering goes to this account, ¼ to Synod, ¼ to GA).
 The Executive Council authorize disbursements from this account.

+810624.
+Perry/Dallas County Fund -

 810625.
 Habitat House Fund/Bham - Holding account for funds that Birmingham-area churches contribute toward the annual Habitat House build in Birmingham.
 The Mission Coordinator is authorized to make disbursements from this account per invoices received from Habitat for Humanity.

 810630.
 Prison Ministry – Holding account for funds contributed by the Oak Grove Missionary Church.
 The Treasurer is authorized to make disbursements from this account upon the request of the State prison in North Alabama.

+810635.
+Mission Coordinator -

 810651.
 PDA Clearing Account – Clearing account for funds for Presbyterian Disaster Assistance.